JuliaDiffusionBayes/GuidedProposals.jl/docs/src/manual/guid_prop.md

 ## Defining the target law
 ----------------------------------------------------------
-To define the target law we should make use another package from the [JuliaDiffusionBayes](https://github.com/JuliaDiffusionBayes/) suite: [DiffusionDefinition.jl](https://github.com/JuliaDiffusionBayes/DiffusionDefinition.jl).
+To define the target law we should make use of another package from the [JuliaDiffusionBayes](https://github.com/JuliaDiffusionBayes/) suite: [DiffusionDefinition.jl](https://github.com/JuliaDiffusionBayes/DiffusionDefinition.jl).
 We can either define the target law using the macro `@define_diffusion` or—if we can—simply load in a pre-defined processes.

 !!! tip "Running example—Lotka-Volterra model—defining the target law"